nipatriknilsson/initkeyboardspeed/README.md

 The package has been tested with several versions of Debian and Ubuntu.

-When installed to your Debian based system, keyboard speeds to the console is set with "kbdrate".
+When installed to your Debian based system, keyboard speed to the console is set with "kbdrate".
 Takes effect on reboot.

 To create a debian package enter
 ```
-debuild
+debuild -i -us -uc -b
 ```

-Then you can install it with
+Then you can install it with (as super user)
 ```
 dpkg -i ../initkeyboardspeed*.deb
 ```